7 tips to improve your digestion and a healthy gut - VITBLISS

 1. The Role of Enzymes in Digestion

-Digestive enzymes are essential substances that help break down food into smaller, absorbable particles.
-They are produced in the mouth, pancreas, and intestines.
-There are specific enzymes responsible for breaking down proteins, fats, and carbohydrates.
-A varied diet helps ensure you get the right enzymes, especially if you experience issues such as constipation or other digestive problems.
+Digestive enzymes are important biological compounds that help break down food into smaller components that can be absorbed by the body.
+They are naturally produced in the mouth, pancreas, and intestines.
+Different enzymes assist in breaking down proteins, fats, and carbohydrates.
+A varied and balanced diet helps maintain the body’s natural enzyme function and overall digestive comfort.

 2. The Importance of Probiotics for Gut Health